kenschneider18/go-kafka-console-consumer/README.md

 ### Rationale
 In several projects I've worked on, I've found the ability to look and see what's sitting in Kafka to be incredibly useful.
 Apache saw the usefulness in this too so bundled with Kafka is the script `kafka-console-consumer.sh`.
 Unfortuantely, if you send the messages encoded in any way the consumer will still spit out messages but they likely won't be readable.
 This program aims to solve that.

-As of this writing there's an open [issue](https://issues.apache.org/jira/browse/KAFKA-2526) to fix `kafka-console-consumer.sh`.
+As of this writing there's an open [issue](https://issues.apache.org/jira/browse/KAFKA-2526) to fix this functionality in `kafka-console-consumer.sh`.
 It could be working now, but since I work mostly in Go anyway I haven't tried it.
 If you've already written SerDes in Java it's worth trying before you rewrite them in Go.

 ## Installation